GeneralGarfield/Picrure-Conversion-Tool/README.md

 A Python GUI Script/exe File that converts JPEG, PNG, ICO, and other files to your desire conversion.

+> [!NOTE]
+> Must have The Pillow Library Module installed You can install using this:
+>  `pip install pillow`

+> [!IMPORTANT]
+> Run the Program using IDLE, For some reason the program wont run if u you use VS code, or a python exe runner.

 # Features
 - Converts Images into PDF, JPEG, PNG, and ICO
 - Conversions are organized into folders (ex. a .pdf file goes to a PDF folder)